What we want is not what we really want.

-we’re hardwired for love and belonging. we want to be seen. we may try to isolate ourselves to avoid hurt; bury ourselves in family, career, or worship — because we’ve falsely attached our worth to our doings — but nothing ever truly flows naturally and fulfillingly if we disregard our inherent truth. enter stagnation, suffering and struggle.
+We’re hardwired for love and belonging.
+We want to be seen.
+We may try to isolate ourselves to escape or avoid being hurt; lose ourselves in family, career, or worship — because we’ve falsely attached our worth to our doings — but nothing ever truly flows in a natural and fulfilling way if we disregard our inherent truth.
+Enter stagnation, suffering and struggle.

-we live in a culture that has commodified and made transactional love, romance, and intimate relating. it’s all conditional, and therefore, superficial.
+We live in a culture that has commodified and made transactional love, romance, and intimate relating.
+It’s all conditional, and therefore, superficial.
 Trust and friendship take time.

 Unfulfilled, unacknowledged, unmet needs from our earliest years will plague us until we recognize them and close the gap.
 We’re in the midst of the greatest shake-up emotionally, spiritually, and ideologically.
-There’s little doubt that in today’s age of transparency and information, it’s all about re-integration of age-old fragmentation, not continued projection, rejection, deflection, and suppression.
+There’s little doubt that in today’s age of transparency and information, it’s all about re-integration of age-old fragmentation, not continued projection, rejection, deflection, and emotional suppression.